zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-<a name="working-with-data-areas"></a>
+<a name="working-with-data-overview-areas"></a>
 ### Areas

 From the perspective of code organization, an area can be defined as a project-level folder.
-It is of great assistance when data operations are segmented within the extension.

-`Areas` are a scheme for organizing and partitioning the source code of the extension.
+It is of great assistance when data operations are segmented within the extension. `Areas` are a scheme for organizing and partitioning the source code of the extension.
 This makes it easier for teams to develop an extension in parallel.
 Areas help categorize related blades and parts, and each area also maintains the data that is required by its blades and parts.

-Every area within an extension gets a distinct `DataContext` singleton, and it loads/caches/updates the data of the model types necessary to support the area's blades and parts.
+Every area within an extension gets a distinct `DataContext` singleton, and it loads/caches/updates the data that is associated with the models that support the area's blades and parts.

 An area is defined in the extension by using the following steps.

   1. Create a folder in the `Client\` directory of the project that contains the extension.
-The name of that folder is the name of the area.
+The name of that folder is the name of the area, in addition to being the name of the `DataContext`.

-  1. In the root of that folder, create a `DataContext` named `<AreaName>Area.ts`, where `<AreaName>` is the name of the folder that was just created, as specified in [#developing-a-datacontext-for-an-area](#developing-a-datacontext-for-an-area).
+  1. In the root of that folder, create a file for the `DataContext` and name it `<AreaName>Area.ts`, where `<AreaName>` is the name of the folder that was just created, as specified in [#developing-a-datacontext-for-an-area](#developing-a-datacontext-for-an-area).
 For example, the `DataContext` for the `Security` area in the sample is located at `\Client\Security\SecurityArea.ts`.

 A typical extension resembles the following image.

 ![alt-text](../media/portalfx-data-context/area.png "Extensions can host multiple areas")

-<a name="working-with-data-data-contexts"></a>
+<a name="working-with-data-overview-data-contexts"></a>
 ### Data contexts

 For each area in an extension, there is a singleton `DataContext` instance that supports access to shared data for the blades and parts implemented in that area.
 Access to shared data means data loading, caching, refreshing and updating.
-Whenever multiple blades and parts make use of common server data, the `DataContext` is an ideal place to locate data loading/updating logic for an extension [area](portalfx-extensions-glossary-data.md).
+Whenever multiple blades and parts make use of common server data, the `DataContext` is an ideal place to locate data logic for an extension [area](portalfx-extensions-glossary-data.md).

 When a blade or part `ViewModel` is instantiated, its constructor is sent a reference to the `DataContext` singleton instance for the associated extension area.
-In the blade or part `ViewModel` constructor, the `ViewModel` accesses the data required by that blade or part, as in the code located at `<dir>/Client/V1/MasterDetail/MasterDetailEdit/ViewModels/MasterViewModels.ts`.
+The `ViewModel` accesses the data required by that blade or part in its constructor, as in the code located at `<dir>/Client/V1/MasterDetail/MasterDetailEdit/ViewModels/MasterViewModels.ts`.
+The code is also in the following example.

 ```typescript